 The NHD does not currently track leveraged funds under ESG.
 This is a shortfall that will be addressed in the development of the 2025-2029 Consolidated Plan.
 There is a 1:1 match requirement for ESG.
 Match for the first \$100,000 of the ESG award is waived by HUD and this benefit is passed down to subrecipients.
-Sources of match identified in PY2023 are eligible Federal funds, State government funds, local government funds, private funds, and volunteer hours used as in-kind contributions.
-Subrecipients have provided \$277,033.79 in match funding for PY2023 ESG to-date.
+Sources of match identified in PY2023 are eligible Federal funds, State government funds including the NHD's AAHTF, local government funds, private funds, and volunteer hours used as in-kind contributions.
+Subrecipients have provided \$439,647 in match funding for PY2023 ESG to-date.